jboss-developer/jboss-brms-quickstarts/helloworld-brms/README.md

 This project demonstrates how to use BRMS to manage and deploy modules that contain model classes and rules.

-Three Sales object instance (vipSale, regularSale, badSale) are created on HelloWorldBRMSTest class and they're placed on a StatelessKieSession to verify if the rules described was applied.
+* The `HelloWorldBRMSTest` class creates 3 Sales object instances: `vipSale`, `regularSale`, and `badSale`.
+* These Sales objects are passed to the `StatelessKieSession` class, which runs the rules against them to verify and apply discounts.

-Note that the Sale, Customer and CustomerType was defined on the following dependency: org.jboss.quickstarts.brms:helloworld-brms-kmodule:6.1.0 .
-This dependency is a BRMS Kmodule that contains the model classes and the rules that were previously built and it's available on the the git repository: <https://github.com/jboss-developer/jboss-brms-repository.git>
+_Note:_ The Sale, Customer and CustomerType are defined based on the following dependency: org.jboss.quickstarts.brms:helloworld-brms-kmodule:6.1.0.
+This dependency is a BRMS Kmodule that contains the model classes and the rules that were previously built.
+It is available on the the git repository: <https://github.com/jboss-developer/jboss-brms-repository.git>

-The maven dependency becomes available through the following Maven Repository: `http://localhost:8080/business-central/maven2/`
+The Maven dependency is available at the following Maven Repository: `http://localhost:8080/business-central/maven2/`

 This quickstart does not contain a user interface layer.